Bringing Barolo back: a history

 Author: Matt Smith

-It feels like the 2016 vintage confirms the start of a new golden age for the Langhe and its two iconic wines of Barolo and Barbaresco.
-With this magnificent vintage (and unanimously stellar results), it has never been a more exciting time to discover these great wines.
-The sheer diversity of styles now on offer, coupled with a deeper understanding of the vineyards and a wonderful run of vintages also coming, wine-lovers and collectors are increasingly taking interest.
+There has never been a more exciting time to discover the great wines of Barolo and Barbaresco.
+A huge diversity of styles are now on offer, coupled with a deeper understanding of the vineyards.
+With a wonderful run of vintages coming, wine-lovers and collectors are increasingly taking interest.

-But the Langhe’s journey to arrive at this exciting moment in time hasn’t been without its controversy and turmoil.
-This is not a region with noble origins, as in Bordeaux or Tuscany.
-Historically, it is a poor mixed farming area whose reputation for fine wine has only developed since the end of the Second World War.
-During the 1980s and ’90s, it witnessed a significant period of change, with passionate disagreements between the producers over the direction and identity of their wines, together with the techniques employed to create them.
+But the region’s journey to this exciting moment in time hasn’t been without its controversy and turmoil.
+This is not a region with noble origins, like Bordeaux or Tuscany.
+Historically, this was a poor mixed-farming area; its reputation for fine wine has only developed since the end of the Second World War.
+During the 1980s and ’90s, it witnessed a significant period of change.
+Producers had passionate disagreements over the direction and identity of their wines, as well as the techniques employed to create them.
 This fascinating period became known as the “Barolo wars” and it’s important in the context of appreciating the wines today.

-While the region’s winemaking goes back as far as any region in Italy, its modern history as a predominantly, dry red wine area really started after the First World War.
-At that time the region was dominated by a handful of large négociants who purchased grapes from the numerous small farmers across the zone and blended them to create a house style.
+Piedmont’s winemaking goes back as far as any region in Italy.
+Yet, its modern history as a predominantly, dry red wine area really started after the First World War.
+At that time a handful of large négociants dominated the region.
+They purchased grapes from the numerous small farmers across the zone and blended them to create a house style.
 By the end of the Second World War, however, things had begun to change.
 Led by visionaries such as Bartolo Mascarello, many more grower-producers started to appear.

 Rapidly the region became divided.
 Bartolo Mascarello joined forces with two other outspoken producers of classically crafted Barolo: Teobaldo Cappellano and Giuseppe Rinaldi.
 The three dubbed themselves “The Last of the Mohicans” and hit back at the modernists for turning their backs on the essence of Barolo, in favour of fashion.
 In his later years, Mascarello began painting his own labels.
 His 1999 Barolo famously lampooned the double evils facing Italy at that time, with the words “No Barrique, No Berlusconi” on the label.